Domestic Ducks

 The size range of quail is from the smallest, Chinese Painted Quail at 10.2 cm (4 ½ ”) long to the long tailed Tree Quail at 33 cm (13 ½ ”) long.
 Chinese Painted are often kept in aviaries with other seed-eating birds to help clear up spilt or dropped seed.
 One of the advantages of these small birds is that an aviary does not have to be enormous to contain them, although a roof is a necessity, so a small garden or back yard should be plenty of room.
 One word of warning – some of the above “ornamental” quail (that is, not domesticated, despite being kept in captivity) have a loud perpetual call, particularly in the breeding season, and neighbours could be upset by this.

 Ornamental quail should either be kept on small mesh wire netting, to separate them from their droppings, or on sand which is raked every day to remove the droppings.
 The best environment for them is a planted aviary (with a sand floor to avoid the parasites present in most soil) with a shelter, both for warmth and privacy.
 They must be fed and watered daily and this gives an opportunity to monitor their general alertness.
 Quail are a prey species, so hide their symptoms if feeling unwell.
 If a quail looks depressed, then it is very sick indeed and will need immediate veterinary attention.
 It is recommended to worm them twice yearly, outside the breeding season, with the licensed wormer which goes in the feed.
-Normal feed is a basic diet of chick crumbs plus some millet and if possible, live food, whether shaken off a bunch of nettles in to the aviary or purchased mealworms which come in different sizes.
+Normal feed is a basic diet of non-medicated chick crumbs plus some millet and if possible, live food, whether shaken off a bunch of nettles in to the aviary or purchased live mealworms which come in different sizes.

 It is important for the welfare of the birds to make sure that vermin such as mice (disease carriers) are excluded from any aviary – the wire mesh needs to be very small (<1.25cm or ½”) to prevent this and also to prevent any young quail escaping since they are tiny when hatched.
 Most ornamental quail will make a nest and hatch and rear their own young, so suitably small feed needs to be provided for them.